Pass with care: Miller bill sets bicyclists, horse and buggies as 'vulnerable' with increased fines for injuring them

 "I've been told to 'Go home and die, b****,' I've been given the finger," said Atencio, the chair of the nonprofit group Lancaster Bikes.
 "People are incredibly rude because I slowed their commute down by 18 seconds.
 Half the time it's people passing me and then they get to a red light."

 State Rep. Brett Miller, R-East Hempfield, is trying to combat aggressive drivers’ conduct toward cyclists and all non-motorized legal transportation on the roadway.
-On Monday, Miller’s bill was unanimously voted out of the House of Representatives Transportation Committee Monday.
+On Monday, Miller’s bill was unanimously voted out of the House of Representatives Transportation Committee.

 House Bill 1536 would increase financial penalties for those whose careless driving causes harm to particularly "vulnerable" populations like pedestrians, bicyclists, wheelchair users and horse and buggy passengers.